 The AASB is a statutory body established under the Australian Securities and Investments Commission Act 2001.
 Its primary responsibilities include:

-1. Developing, issuing, and maintaining high-quality accounting standards that are relevant to the Australian business environment.
+- Developing, issuing and maintaining high-quality accounting standards relevant to the Australian business environment.

 How Do Australian Standards Relate to International Standards?